folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 - aliasName (A generated alias name for each level, eg "owner_alias_0")
 - aliasOwnerColumn (A helper field containing the concatenation of aliasName and ownerColumn)
 - aliasOwnerField (A helper field containing the concatenation of aliasName and ownerField)

+The restrictionTreeMap maps each restriction to an IRestrictionTree, which is an object with properties
+- ownerLevel
+    - How far up the ownership chain has been traversed
+- restriction
+    - Keeping tabs on what restriction is mapped from each level
+- hasStandalonePolicies
+    - whether this level of the tree (representing some class of the ownership chain) has standalone policies
+- parent
+    - another IRestrictionTree, allowing for walks "up" the chain to follow the restriction mappings from the annotations

 ### PolicyEngineImplementor